-To make 3D pictures more realistic, the program allows you to add and adjust light sources.
-The program simulates light from the sun and moon as well as light from electric lamps and fire.
+To make 3D pictures more realistic, the app allows you to add and adjust light sources.
+It simulates light from the sun and moon as well as light from electric lamps and fire.
 If enabled, reflections and shadows are shown in the 3D view.

-The rendering quality depends primarily on the settings in the 3D Settings tab of the program Preferences.
+The rendering quality depends primarily on the settings in the 3D Settings tab of the app Settings.

 To see reflections and shadows in the 3D view, you should turn them on.
 To do this, use the View > 3D View > Rendering Quality menu command or the Lighting button in the 3D toolbar.